What is the Florida Scenic Highways Program?

 The Florida Scenic Highways Program was established to showcase the outstanding intrinsic resources (cultural, historic, archaeological, recreational, natural and scenic) that can be found along Florida’s highway system.

 The program is a grass-roots effort to heighten awareness of these resources which enhance the overall traveling experience in Florida.
-Program participation provides benefits to the community, such as resource preservation, enhancement and protection.
+Program participation provides benefits to each byway’s region, including resource preservation, enhancement and economic development.

 Anyone with an interest in their community can participate in this program, including citizens, civic groups, businesses and governments.
 To learn about becoming a byway, benefits, intrinsic resources, and much more, explore FSHP Community/Becoming a Byway on this site.

 Help Florida communities deliver high-quality experiences to visitors.

 The Florida Scenic Highways Program promotes economic development, enhances quality of life, and conserves important resources.

 Here are some downloadable materials about the Florida Scenic Highway Program.

 These logos are intended for use by associated organizations, byway organizations, or media writing about the program.
 If you are not a byway organization or “Associated Florida Resource” on our page, please contact us to let us know you want to connect, and if you are doing a piece on us, we will look into promoting it on our blog!
 Using the logo in any other way is not permitted.

 Annual reports can help anyone looking for more information about recent developments at FSHP.
 Please follow our Byway Buzz online blog for current updates about the program.
 The “online” version of the document is compressed for screen viewing.
 The “printer-friendly” version is higher resolution for printing.